left-/Tiled.Parsing/README.md

 # Tiled.Parsing

-Tiled.ParsingCS is a .NET library for loading Tiled maps and tilesets.
+Tiled.Parsing is a .NET library for loading Tiled maps and tilesets.
 It supports only the _TMX_ and _TSX_ file formats.
 The library requires no 3rd-party dependencies.
 This way the library can be used with popular game engines like Unity3D, MonoGame and Godot.